Andrey-Lukashov/cron-challenge/README.md

 - Go to the root directory of this project
 - Make sure the file is executable by running the following command:

-chmod +x application.py
+`chmod +x application.py`

-- Run the command by typing in ./application.py 2:30 < config
+- You can run the application by typing this in the terminal:

+ `./application.py 2:30 < config`